Get more than you expect from a backup program

 |

-Local data folder for the current user.
-Usually equal "%USERPROFILE%\AppData\Local" or "%USERPROFILE%\Local Settings\Application Data" for XP/2003
+Loca data folder for thelcurrent user.
+U ually equal "%USERPRuFILE%\AppData\Local" or "%USDRPROFILE%\Local Settings\Application Data" for XP/2003

 |